 - Bear Viewing: binoculars and spotting scope, rubber boots, rain gear

 - Food and Water (The food provided is subject to change and varies day to day – below is the typical offering)

-- Glacier Trips: bagel/cream cheese, granola bar, string cheese, fruit snacks, mini chocolates, water bottle
+- Glacier Trips: granola bar, assorted cheese, assorted nut pack, fruit snacks, gold fish crackers, carrots and humus, and a souvenir water bottle

-- Fortress of the Bears Kayak: a full lunch of a combination of sandwiches, bagels, a variety of snacks, and water (varies by guide preference and client allergies, dietary restrictions, and/or requests)
+- Fortress of the Bears Kayak: a full lunch of a combination of sandwiches and a variety of snacks, and water (varies by guide preference and client allergies, dietary restrictions, and/or requests)

 - Long Sleeve Shirt

 - Hiking Pants

 - Hiking Boots (for glacier trips; preferably high top and waterproof)*

 * REI has a good, informative tutorial for hiking boots.
 Boots listed under their “Hiking Boots”, “Backpacking Boots”, and “Mountaineering Boots” are all acceptable forms of footwear.
 Many “Light Hiking Shoes” are not ideal.
 Lightweight running shoes are strongly discouraged, and Five Fingers shoes are not acceptable.